digitalbricklayer/techteapotcom/src/content/posts/introduction-to-the-cloud-for-the-enterprise.md

 aliases: [/introduction-to-the-cloud-for-the-enterprise/]
 ---

-John M Willis has done a great job <a href="http://www.johnmwillis.com/cloud/cloud-talk-introduction-to-the-cloud-for-the-enterprise/">introducing how enterprises can make use of cloud computing</a>.
+John M Willis has done a great job [introducing how enterprises can make use of cloud computing](http://www.johnmwillis.com/cloud/cloud-talk-introduction-to-the-cloud-for-the-enterprise/).

 Enjoy! :smile: